 Flesh-eating disease called necrotizing bacterial soft tissue infections

 Air or gas bubble trapped in a blood vessel.
 This is known as an air or gas embolism.

-Medicare and many insurance companies generally cover these procedures, but may not do so in every circumstance.
-Check with your insurance plan.
+Medicare, Medicaid, and many insurance companies generally cover these procedures.
+But they may not cover it in every case.
+Check with your insurance plan before you begin treatment.